UK to hike corporation tax to 25% in first rise since 1970s

 “Even after this change, the United Kingdom will still have the lowest corporation tax rate in the G7,” Sunak said.

-The corporation tax hike - by far the biggest tax increase announced by Sunak in the budget - will come in from 2023, when the economy is expected to regain its pre-pandemic size.
+The corporation tax rise - by far the biggest tax increase announced by Sunak in the budget - will take effect from 2023, when the economy is expected to regain its pre-pandemic size.

 The measure is forecast to raise 11.9 billion pounds in the 2023-2024 tax year, rising to 17.2 billion pounds in 2025-26.

-Sunak said Britain would encourage businesses to invest their cash reserves with a so-called “super deduction” to reduce their tax bill by 130% of the cost.
+In the meantime, Sunak announced a measure to encourage businesses to invest their cash reserves in new machinery and plants, with a so-called “super deduction” that let businesses reduce their tax bills by 130% of the cost of investments.
+The measure is forecast to give businesses back around 12.3 billion pounds this coming year and 12.7 billion pounds in the next.

 “Moving corporation tax to 25% in one leap will cause a sharp intake of breath for many businesses and sends a worrying signal to those planning to invest in the UK,” CBI Director-General Tony Danker said.